apache/flink/docs/ops/memory/mem_setup_tm.md

 ## Framework Memory

-The *framework heap memory* and *framework off-heap memory* options are not supposed to be changed without a good reason.
+You should not change the *framework heap memory* and *framework off-heap memory* without a good reason.
 Adjust them only if you are sure that Flink needs more memory for some internal data structures or operations.
 It can be related to a particular deployment environment or job structure, like high parallelism.
 In addition, Flink dependencies, such as Hadoop may consume more direct or native memory in certain setups.

-<span class="label label-info">Note</span> Neither heap nor off-heap versions of framework and task memory are currently isolated within Flink.
+<span class="label label-info">Note</span> Flink neither isolates heap nor off-heap versions of framework and task memory at the moment.
 The separation of framework and task memory can be used in future releases for further optimizations.

 ## Local Execution